Last updated: 6th December 2020

 Guilin felt like visiting another country – a complete contrast to the huge Chinese cities we’d just visited.
 The town sits amongst the dramatic mountainous scenery called karsts which it’s famous for in this area.

 Pretty much everyone visiting Guilin is here to visit Yangshou, 56 miles away.
 Most people, like us took a river cruise down the picturesque Li River from the Zhejiang Wharf about 40 minutes outside Guilin.
-We could have stayed in Yangshuo but chose Guilin because we were on a tight itinerary.
+We could have stayed in Yangshuo but chose Guilin because we were on a tight self-guided itinerary.

 Li River Cruise